Severn Estuary 200k Audax 2016

 After the interminable A road past Aust I got to the Severn Bridge and allowed myself a pause to soak up the bleak but lovely views over the water.
 Knowledge of the distance already covered at a slow but steady pace lifted my spirits and I was enjoying reeling in the miles over the Severn and Wye bridges and up into chepstow.

 Tired now.
 More hills, compensated for by the epic vistas over the Severn Vale, then down the Painswick Valley to my one-time home of Stroud.
 Light was just beginning to fail now so I got my lights back on, only to find that the rear flasher was flat.
 I popped in 1 of my 2 spare AA cells and carried on.
 Then the front light dropped to 2 indicator lights from 3, indicating it was soon going to go flat and needed a new battery pack.
 I switched it to flash mode and decided to change battery packs at the next stop, not a control but an extra stop at Nailsworth where I had decided to break up the stage in order to get another drink and check the route before the last really hilly section over to Wootton.
 I was also planning to call Kokila and let her know I'd be pretty much on time for the 12 hour finish so she could meet me at seven thirty in chipping Sodbury as planned.
-Unfortunately my spare battery pack turned out to be a dud and my phone had gone completely flat!
-There must have been a power-draining app running without my knowledge, or maybe I'd left the GPS on by mistake?
+Unfortunately my spare batter pack turned out to be a dud and my phone had gone completely flat.
 I got my spare front light out and the batteries in that were low as well!
 My illness before the ride had mean't I hadn't been riding regularly and all these things I would have been aware of from commuting were coming as an unwelcome surprise.
 Things were starting to unravel, but at least I had the 14 hour cut off so I was going to make it.
 Surely?

 Night fell as I took the new AA cell out of the back light and put it in the spare front light.
 I was suddenly unsure about how good those spare cells were - had I picked up the right ones or some nearly flat ones?
 I clearly had the wrong battery pack for the front light so I was suddenly doubting myself.
 Luckily I had 2 other back lights so I got those on flash mode, but I wasn't confident to use the spare front light in case it ran out at the same time as my main Britelight Duo (one of those chinese Cree LED jobs) which I now had running on flashing mode only.
 Anyway, I was now faced with a tough stage over steep, winding and unlit roads across the Cotswolds from Nailsworth to Wootton with no phone to navigate with, less back lighting than usual and only a flasher on the front.
 I headed out of Nailsworth hoping for the best.

-Somehow I must have misread the instructions - perhaps a combination of illness, exhaustion and the mental challenge of my situation (phone dead, Kokila expecting to hear from me, the hynotic strobe effect of a powerful light on flash mode with no other lighting, etc, etc.).
-Anyway, whatever the reason, I must have gone wrong up on top of the high ground after Nailsworth.
+Somehow I must have misread the instructions - perhaps a combination of illness, exhaustion and the mental challenge of my situation (phone dead, Kokila expecting to hear from me, the hynotic effect of a powerful light on flash mode with no other lighting, etc, etc.) - anyway, whatever the reason I must have gone wrong up on top of the high ground after Nailsworth.
 Having conquered the climb I found myself descending on a road that didn't seem to match the routesheet.
 There should have been a turning to Wootton but I just wasn't seeing it.
 Had I missed it in the darkness?
 I carried on down, surprised to be passing through Uley which wasn't mentioned in the directions, hoping I really was heading for Wootton and not somewhere off-route like Dursley!
 I got to the bottom, greeted by the Dursley sign.
 Doh!
-Fortunately there was a phonebox so I was able (after some faffing with my credit card which challenged my tired brain) to leave a message for Kokila telling her I would be pretty late at Sodbury.
-Then I had to find my way back onto the route in darkness without the phone's GPS.
+Fortunately there was a phonebox so I was able (after some faffing - you had to key in a credit card number) to leave a message for Kokila that I was going to be pretty late at Sodbury.
+Then I had to find my way without the phone.
 I could have gone back the way I came but that was a massive climb and I was sure there was a quicker way.
 I asked around but no-one out in Dursley on a Saturday night knew the way to Wootton.
 One finally suggested I head up a lane towards a golf course where I would see a sign for Wootton, but the first sign I saw was for a 20% climb - the road was wet and mossy and my wheels started to slip - I just didn't have the strength left to battle my way up while sitting back in the saddle to avoid sliding so I admitted defeat and headed back into Dursley central.
 I wasn't yet at the desperate stage but not far off!
-There were signs to Tetbury, Gloucester and Stroud so I chose the A road towards Tetbury, feeling certain I would cross the route I should have been taking to Wootton.
+There were signs to Tetbury, Gloucester and Stroud so my tired brain chose the A road towards Tetbury, feeling certain I would cross the route I should have been taking to Wootton.

 Sacred Steps Home